learnable-content/Laravel-5/README.md

 php artisan migrate
 ```

 If we connect to our sequel pro you will see a new table called migrations.
-This table will keep track of all our migrations so when we refresh or reset easily.
+This table will keep track of all our migrations when we refresh or reset our databases.

 The first command will install the migrations table and the second command will install the table `posts` with the tables.